arangodb/docs/3.8/programs-arangorestore-fast-cluster-restore.md

 ---
 layout: default
-description: The Fast Cluster Restore procedure documented in this page is recommendedto speed-up the performance of arangorestorein a Cluster environment
+description: The Fast Cluster Restore procedure documented in this page is recommended to speed-up the performance of arangorestore in a Cluster environment
 ---
 Fast Cluster Restore
 ====================